9 artifacts in this set

 "Old No. 30," the Last Steam Locomotive Replaced by Diesels on the Ford Rouge Plant Railroad, March 1950

 The period from about 1945 to 1960 is often called the "Transition Era" on American railroads.
 Newly-purchased diesel-electric locomotives worked alongside veteran steamers as railroad companies replaced their fleets.
 The changeover was swift after World War II.
 In 1945, diesel-electrics hauled just seven percent of the nation’s freight trains.
 Within 15 years that figure soared to 98 percent.

 The American Locomotive Company, established in 1901, wisely transitioned from manufacturing steam locomotives to diesel-electric units in the 1920s.
-ALCO locomotives, built in partnership with General Electric, were popular with American railroads until GE began building complete locomotives on its own in 1956.
+ALCO locomotives, built in partnership with General Electric, were popular with American railroads until GE ended the collaboration in 1953 and became a direct competitor.
 ALCO's market share fell steadily until the company was forced to end production in 1969.